KiraYagamov/SortingLib/README.md

 HOW TO USE IT
 --------
-include the file sorting_lib.h from lib/ like this:
+Include the file sorting_lib.h from lib/ like this:
 ```C
 #include "lib/sorting_lib.h"
 ```